If you are not having any fuel pump issues, the fuel pump should deliver fuel; from the fuel tank to the engine, at the appropriate pressure.

 You should keep an eye on your engine’s main fuel filter as well.
 Most fuel pumps will have some sort of filter to prevent dirt or debris from getting into the pump itself.
 But, here we’re talking about the traditional external fuel filter.

 It’s more focused on keeping dirt from getting into the engine.

-If this filter becomes clogged or dirty, it will be tougher for the pump to push fuel through it.
+If this filter becomes clogged or dirty; it will be tougher for the pump to push fuel through it.
 Then, the harder the pump works, the shorter its life.
-It’s also worth noting that many of the problems caused by a bad fuel pump; can be caused by a bad fuel filter.
+It’s also worth noting that many of the problems caused by a bad fuel pump; can also be a bad fuel filter.
 Namely, not enough fuel is getting to the engine.